 Lindsay Liquori, Reporter

-Lindsay works out of our Tampa Bay studio as a reporter and anchor, as well as a sideline reporter for the Game of the Week.
+Lindsay works out of our Tampa Bay studio as a reporter and anchor, as well as a sideline reporter for high school telecasts.

 Lindsay was nominated for a Suncoast Emmy award in 2014 for her story, "Striving for the Paralympics."

-Prior to joining BHSN, Lindsay was at WSYR-TV Channel 9 in Syracuse, N.Y., where she covered everything from the Syracuse Orange and NBA Draft, to the New York Jets training camp.
+Prior to joining Spectrum Sports, Lindsay was at WSYR-TV Channel 9 in Syracuse, N.Y., where she covered everything from the Syracuse Orange and NBA Draft, to the New York Jets training camp.